Anyline/mobile-ocr-documentation-anyline/source/index.md

 ---- | ------------
 none | flash view is not used and not visible manual | flash can be toggled manually  (default is off) auto | flash view also has an automatic option which is the default option.
 But it is still required to tell the view when it should turn on the flash in auto mode.
-(Exept for use-cases where additional abstraction is provided like the Energy-Meter-Module)
+(Except for use-cases where additional abstraction is provided like the Energy-Module)

 <a name="flash_alignment"> </a>
 ####alignment